AaltoSciComp/scicomp-docs/triton/apps/python.rst

 stone <https://conda.io/projects/conda/en/latest/commands.html#conda-vs-pip-vs-virtualenv-commands>`__
 for reference.

-On Triton we have added some packages on top of the Anaconda installation, so cloning the entire Anaconda environment to local conda environment will not work (not a good idea in the first place but some users try this every now and then).
+On Triton we have added some packages on top of the Anaconda and make it available as the scicomp-python-env module, so cloning the entire Anaconda environment to local conda environment will not work (not a good idea in the first place but some users try this every now and then).